 Finnvera's Board of Directors confirms the principles of the Group's risk management and the risk appetite, on the basis of which the credit policy and the credit decision-making powers are approved.
 Risk management is part of internal control, and the primary responsibility for it rests with the business operations.
-Risk Control, which is independent of the business operations, is responsible for risk management reporting and for maintaining the risk management system.
-It reports directly to the Chief Executive Officer.
+Risk Control, which is independent of the business operations, is responsible for maintaining the risk management system and for reporting on risk management directly to the Chief Executive Officer.
 The principal component tasks of Risk Control are participation in the determination of policies and in the preparation of guidelines for operations, as well as monitoring and controlling the risk position realised, and the related reporting.
 These components are emphasised in different ways depending on the type of risk.